alacrity-ai/shipwright-survivors/README.md

   - [ ] Add a second instance of postprocessing layer that is always on passthrough except during sepia after mission.
   - [ ] On starting mission, little flash sting thing (think megaman).
 Play a tiny tune.
 Then sound effect as the words disperse, then song starts.
   - [ ] Clean up deprecated OpenGL 1 layers, and caches, and canvas manager references.
 Cleanup old lighting layer as well.
-    - [ ] Move planets and background rendering to new unifiedgl2 layer.
+    - [x] Move planets and background rendering to new unifiedgl2 layer.
+    - [ ] Move explosions (block explosion) to gl2
+    - [ ] Move block placement animations to gl2
     - [ ] Cleanup all unused canvases/layers.
   - [x] Evaluate king's bible CPU crunch logic.
 (HaloBlade).
 Causing a decent amount of frameloss.
   - [x] Afterburner: